 More Radical Reads: Think It’s #NotAllMen?
 These 4 Facts Prove You’re Just Plain Wrong

 We ignore these misogynistic red flags because misogyny is so normalized.
 After all, boys will be boys, right?
 And so, when a huge act of body terrorism is committed against women, we refuse to take a step back and examine the roots of the issue.
 Instead, we lament the tragedy as unforeseeable and unfathomable.

-Women spend their entire lives marginalized by the entitlement of cis men.
+Women spend their entire lives marginalized by the entitlement of men.
 But listen: we should refuse to normalize male entitlement.
-Misogyny is widespread, frequent, and deep-seated—but it is absolutely not absolute truth.
-What is an infallible truth is this: We belong to ourselves.
+Misogyny is widespread, frequent, and deep-seated — but it is not absolute truth.
+An infallible truth is this: We belong to ourselves.